If you are receiving help from social services you have a right to make a complaint if there is something you are unhappy or worried about.

 Guidance from the Welsh Assembly Government tells us how we must handle complaints.

 To make a complaint or for further information about the process, please use the online complaint form or contact:

 The Complaints Manager, Social Services, Newport City Council, Civic Centre, Newport NP20 4UR

 Email: Complaints@newport.gov.uk or telephone (01633) 656656

-We will endeavour, under our response standards, to acknowledge your communication within 2 working days.
+We aim, under our response standards, to acknowledge your complaint within two working days.